Noel's House Party: Number Cruncher

 A regular feature for series 4 and 5, where a phone box modified to contain a gunge tank and a TV screen was placed somewhere in Britain.
 The code to get into the phone box was broadcast live on air, and the first viewer to reach the phone box got to play a game.
 Once inside, they had 45 seconds to rearrange a code on the screen to win a prize and get out again.
 If they ran out of time, they were covered in gunge.
 If they solved the puzzle, they had an opportunity to gamble their prize.
 By pulling a handle, they could either double their money, have random objects dropped on them, or be covered in gunge.

 Beat Your Neighbour

 One of the main features on series 5, in which two neighbours would run round to each other's house and, in one minute, grab as many belongings as they wanted.
-Then, following a series of alternate questions, one neighbour would win everything, including their own stuff back.
-However the feature was disliked by the viewers and was only played 4 times.
+Then, following a series of alternate questions, one neighbour would win everything, including their own belongings back.